-Much like any other sport, motorcycling is all about the passion, but when you get into biking, you’ll soon realize there are passions within passions.
-As an example, when people start riding bicycles, they start on simple road bikes, then discover they love mountain biking or downhill races and buy bikes that are more suited to that particular sport.
+Much like any other sport, motorcycling is all about passion.
+When you get into biking, though, you’ll soon realize there are passions within passions.
+As an example, when people start riding bicycles, they start on simple road bikes.
+Then, they discover they love mountain biking or downhill races and buy bikes that are more suited to that particular sport.

 It’s the same with different types of motorcycles.
-As a beginner, your best bet is to start on something generic, something that will be ideal for learning and practising your skills and getting the basics of riding.
-Then, when you progress as a rider, you may discover you’re into road motorbikes, sports bikes, or, on the contrary, dirt bikes and adventure travel.
+As a beginner, your best bet is to start on something generic.
+You need a bike that will be ideal for learning and practicing your skills and getting the basics of riding.
+Then, when you progress as a rider, you may discover what you love most.
+Maybe you’ll get into road motorbikes, sports bikes, or, on the contrary, dirt bikes and adventure travel.